FelixDes/colsum/README.md

 ## 🔍️ Translator

-The translator was build according to the classical 3-layer scheme: tokenizer, parser and executor
+The translator was build according to the classical 3-layer scheme: lexer, parser and executor
-1. Tokenizer:
+1. Lexer:
-Tokenizer tries to apply the token patterns to the sources.
-If token matches the pattern (regular expression) then tokenizer identifies and classifies it.
+Lexer tries to apply the token patterns to the sources.
+If token matches the pattern (regular expression) then lexer identifies and classifies it.
 The result of tokenization process is the list token types and their actual string values.
 2. Parser:
 Parser builds AST from token sequence.
 It checks correctness of token subsequences - the way how token chains supplement each other.
 3. Executor:
-Executor completes the flow with AST nodes execution.
+Executor finishes the flow with AST nodes execution.
 Every node is implemented as a functor that returns AST node or domain-specific data wrapper
 ## 🎨 Alpha composition formulas

 Colors are superimposed like, for example, in the Mozilla Firefox browser.
 Formulas are presented below: